soundcloud/Axt/README.md

     → show_more label="Show more" value=false action
 ```

-There are different ways to use the `axt` modifier, depending on whether you want to expose built-in or custom views.
+There are different ways to expose views to unit tests, depending on whether they are built-in or custom views.
 You can also attach Axt elements without explicit child views to a view.

 #### Native views